 Join a Ranger and our Artist-in-Residence in an art project that experiments with how our eyes see color.
 This accessible and kid-friendly program will challenge artists to create and paint in low light conditions, under the guidance of the Astronomy Rangers.
 All needed art supplies will be provided.

-A public art project, which will not require reservations that any visitor may participate in.
+Together, visitors and rangers will create a dazzling art piece in the Astronomy Amphitheater.
 This large piece will then be displayed for the remainder of the festival for all to see and share in.

 Recommended equipment